PeterBassett/Raytracer/README.md

 * Checker Board of two submaterials.
 * Perlin Noise mix of two submaterials.
 * Texture material.
 UV coordinate calculations are specific to each primitive type.
 All common image file formats are supported via the .net framework.
+* Cubemaps, both vertical and horizontal crosses, are supported for scene backgrounds.
+When a ray misses all objects inthe scene we render from the cubemap.

 File Types
 * Home made human readable "ray" files.